samooth/spacecore/README.md

 #### `const session = core.session([options])`

-Creates a new Hypercore instance that shares the same underlying core.
+Creates a new Spacecore instance that shares the same underlying core.

 You must close any session you make.